straut12/sj4u-gh/_pages/ref/coding/python.md

 It is also helpful to understand Python as modular programming.
 Python supports grouping these classes into separate files or modules.
 But you can easily import the module (step 1 above) to use in your own code.
 This helps with organization and allowing you to easily use code from other libraries.
 The modules are namespaced (ensures unique names) to avoid conflict when a class has the same name as a class in another module.

+note - variables/functions usually use lower case for the names since class will use CamelStyle naming.

 **OOP Concepts**
-Two main components of OOP are classes and objects.
+Two main components of OOP are classes and objects. (sometimes can be interchanged)
-* Classes - this is the blueprint or template that defines the data(attributes) and available methods for acting on that data. (a complex user-defined data type)
+* Classes - this is the blueprint or template that defines the data(attributes) and available methods for acting on that data. (a complex user-defined data type).
+It lets you create your ownn user defined object.
 * Objects - these are the specific instances of the class

 **Python Structure with OOP**